dashbitco/nimble_publisher/README.md

   * `:build` - the name of the module that will build each entry

-  * `:from` - a wildcard pattern where to find all entries
+  * `:from` - a wildcard pattern where to find all entries. use `Earmark` to convert to HTML only if the file extension is .md or .markdown.
+    Other extensions will not be converted.

   * `:as` - the name of the module attribute to store all built entries